-- (49) Candidates may change their research plans during their candidature, such as the research question, methodology, or methods.
-Depending on the magnitude of these changes, candidates may need to seek approval from various bodies, such as the ethics committee, in accordance with the Higher Degree by Research Progression Procedure. - (50) If endorsed by the Home Faculty, a PhD candidate may apply to transfer their candidature to a Masters by Research either for personal reasons or because this change was recommended by their supervision panel or HDR coordinator, usually as a consequence of inadequate progress. - (51) The Dean of Graduate Studies may approve this request, especially if the candidate is significantly more likely to complete the Masters by Research, but not the PhD, on time.
-The date of commencement in the Masters by Research will be backdated to the date the candidate enrolled in the PhD. - (52) If endorsed by the Home Faculty, a Masters by Research candidate may apply to the Dean of Graduate Studies to upgrade their candidature to a PhD.
+- (51) Candidates may change their research plans, in consultation with their supervisors and/or the ADRRT, during their candidature, such as the research question, methodology, or methods.
+Depending on the magnitude of these changes, candidates may need to seek approval from various bodies, such as the ethics committee, in accordance with the Higher Degree by Research Progression Procedure. - (52) If endorsed by the home faculty, a PhD candidate may apply to transfer their candidature to a Masters by Research either for personal reasons or because this change was recommended by their supervision panel or ADRRT, usually as a consequence of inadequate progress. - (53) The Dean of Graduate Studies may approve this request, especially if the candidate is significantly more likely to complete the Masters by Research, but not the PhD, on time.
+The date of commencement in the Masters by Research will be backdated to the date the candidate enrolled in the PhD. - (54) If endorsed by the home faculty, a Masters by Research candidate may apply to the Dean of Graduate Studies to upgrade their candidature to a PhD.
 The eligibility of a candidate to enrol in a PhD is stipulated in Helping candidates upgrade to a PhD.
 If the application is approved, the maximum candidature date will be adjusted accordingly.
-Candidates will also need to demonstrate that: - a. they have completed a research plan that is feasible and appropriate to a PhD; - b. the University can supply the resources, support, and supervision to support this PhD; and - c. the research project can be completed within the maximum duration of the candidature. - (53) International candidates must confirm their eligibility to change their research or enrolment conditions with the Department of Home Affairs.
+Candidates will also need to demonstrate that: - a. they have completed a research plan that is feasible and appropriate for a PhD; - b. the University can supply the resources, support, and supervision to support this PhD; and - c. the research project can be completed within the maximum duration of the candidature. - (55) International candidates must confirm their eligibility to change their research or enrolment conditions with the Department of Home Affairs.
 In addition, candidates from a sanctioned nation must receive approval from CDU Global to change their research topic.